Monkeypox: Kerala issues guidelines to treat suspected and confirmed cases

 Suspected and probable cases of monkeypox should be treated separately and the district surveillance officer should be immediately informed, she said, PTI reported.

-Any person, who has in the last 21 days, travelled to a country where monkeypox has been reported, and has red spots on the body should be treated as a probable case, the state government has mandated.
+Any person who has in the last 21 days travelled to a country where monkeypox has been reported and has red spots on the body should be treated as a probable case, the state government has mandated.
 Persons showing other key symptoms like fever, headache and body ache should be considered a suspect, it said.

 Close physical contact or direct skin-to-skin contact or sexual intercourse with an infected person can increase the risk of infection, George warned.
 She also advised against touching the bed or clothes of an infected person.